mattcarlotta/nvi/README.md

 ‡ When a "-c" or "--config" flag is present, then "debug", "dir", "exec", "files", and "required" flags are ignored as they should be defined within a [configuration file](#configuration-file).
 ‡‡ When pulling remote ENVs from the nvi API, the "project" and "environment" flags must both be defined.
+‡‡‡ The "--" (execute) flag should be the last defined flag.
+Any flags after it will be consumed as part of the system command.

 ## Configuration File